-Marmaray railway project.
-Istanbul.
+Electrification Marmaray Project in Istanbul.
 Turkey

-EyM has been the manager for the design of OCS (overhead catenary system), as well as the supply, assembly, testing and commissioning (EPC).
+EyM has been responsible for the design of the OCS (catenary), as well as its supply, assembly, testing and commissioning (EPC).
 There are two types of catenary in the project: